 Marketing research is a process that identifies and defines marketing opportunities and problems, monitors, and evaluates marketing actions and performances, and communicates the findings and implications to the management.
-According to American Marketing Association, "Marketing research is the function that links the consumer, customer, and public to the marketer through information--information used to identify and define marketing opportunities and problems; generate, refine, and evaluate marketing actions; monitor marketing performance; and improve understanding of marketing as a process.
-Marketing research specifies the information, manages and implements the data collection process, analyzes the results, and communicates the findings and their implications."
+According to American Marketing Association, "Marketing research is the function that links the consumer, customer, and public to the marketer through information-information used to identify and define marketing opportunities and problems; generate, refine, and evaluate marketing actions; monitor marketing performance; and improve understanding of marketing as a process.
+Marketing research specifies the information required to address these issues, designs the method for collecting information, manages and implements the data collection process, analyzes the results, and communicates the findings and their implications."